 In C++, a functor, sometimes also referred as a function object, is any class or structure that overloads the function call operator operator() (Args ...x).
-In Hydra, all functors derives from the class template hydra::BaseFunctor<Functor, ReturnType, NParameters>.
+In Hydra, all functors derives from the class template hydra::BaseFunctor<Functor, Signature, NParameters>.
 The template parameters are described below:

-- Functor : the type of the functor. - ReturnType: the type returned by the functor. - NParameters: the number of parameters the functor has.
+- Functor : the type of the functor. - Signature: a type representing the signature of function call operaror.
+Ex: void(double, double). - NParameters: the number of parameters the functor takes.

-The user needs only to implement the method Evaluate(...) and Hydra will take care of implementing the function call operator.
-The signature of Evaluate(...) depends on the type of data that will be passed.
-There are two possibilities:
+The user needs to implement the method Evaluate(...) and Hydra will take care of implementing the function call operator.
+To see how this works, it is convenient to give a look at the implementation of the hydra::Gaussian functor: